GIScience/gis-training-resource-center/content/Modul_1/en_qgis_interface_ex2.md

 ### Data

 In this exercise, we will not be using any data.
 Instead, we will be learning how to navigate throught the different interfaces and how to save and load a QGIS project.
-- You can download the zipped template folder structure from the Nexus: `Modul_1` > `Exercise_1`.
+- Download the zipped template folder structure from the Nexus: `Modul_1` > `Exercise_1`.
-- If you have already set up a template folder you can skip this part.
+- If you have already set up a template folder, you can skip this part.

 ### Tasks